DuMont Television Network: Decline and the end of the network

-DuMont spun off WABD and WTTG as the "DuMont Broadcasting Corporation".
+DuMont spun off WABD and WTTG as the DuMont Broadcasting Corporation; in requesting the FCC's approval of the reorganization, it told the commission that the network "could not be operated profitably under the existing system of allocation and control of television broadcast stations and affiliations".
 The name was later changed to "Metropolitan Broadcasting Company" to distance the company from what was seen as a complete failure.
-In 1958, John Kluge bought Paramount's shares for $4 million, and in 1960 renamed the company Metromedia.
+In 1958, John Kluge bought Paramount's shares for $4 million, and in 1961 renamed the company Metromedia.
 WABD became WNEW-TV and later WNYW.
 WTTG still broadcasts under its original call letters as a Fox affiliate.

-For 50 years, DuMont was the only major broadcast television network to cease operations, until CBS Corporation and Time Warner merged two other struggling networks, UPN and The WB, in September 2006, to create The CW Television Network – whose schedule was originally composed largely of programs from both of its predecessor networks.
+For 50 years, DuMont was the only major broadcast television network to cease operations, until CBS Corporation and Time Warner merged two other struggling networks, UPN and The WB, in September 2006, to create The CW Television Network.

 Failed revival of the DuMont brand

 On February 22, 2018, Lightning One, Inc., owned by Smashing Pumpkins lead singer Billy Corgan, filed a U.S. trademark application for "The Dumont Network."
 The application by Lightning One was very likely associated with its ownership of the "National Wrestling Alliance" trademark, the moniker of one of the oldest wrestling promotions in the United States.
 However, according to the registration filing, the trademark for "The Dumont Network" as owned by Lightning One was allowed to lapse on July 2, 2020, rendering the trademark dead.